 Students are required to attend school on all designated school days including days of extra-curricular activities such as House Swimming and Athletics sports.
-Other special events which require attendance are Presentation Night and Transition Week at the end of the year.
-In the case of student absence parents should register any absence via the Compass Parent portal or a message left on the school absence lineIn the case of absences of more than two consecutive days, parents are requested to contact the Year Level or Sub-School Leader.
+Other special events which require attendance include Presentation Night.
+In the case of student absence parents should register any absence via the Compass Parent portal or a message left on the school absence line.
+In the case of absences of more than two consecutive days, parents are requested to contact the Year Level Co-ordinator or Sub-School Leader.